jeanbondy/fsnd-capstone/README.md

 4. **Database Setup**
 With Postgres running, we'll start with a clean slate so that the results are not influenced by previous data.
 We delete existing databases, and create new databases.

-We assume the user to be the default user "postgres".
-If you want to use a different user, adapt the follwing commands accordingly.
+For the local installation, I chose the default user `postgres` without a password.
+This is not recommended for production!
+If you want to use a different user and password, please adapt the entries in the `setup.sh` file.

 From the backend folder in terminal run: